LamineTourelab/MOGONET/README.md

 main_mogonet.py: Examples of MOGONET for classification tasks

-MOGONET.py: How to create your data et save in to folder main_biomarker.py: Examples for identifying biomarkers models.py: MOGONET model train_test.py: Training and testing functions
+MOGONET.py: How to create your data et save in to folder \n main_biomarker.py: Examples for identifying biomarkers models.py: MOGONET model train_test.py: Training and testing functions